-Here’s my raised planter with seating area for two.
-This was a DIY raised planter built on a budget.
-I’d like to share with you how I made this with this easy to follow step by step guide.
-I’ve used timber which is available from most hardware stores or your local timber merchant and a basic set of tools that many of you may already have.
-This is a great idea for garden seating
+Here’s my DIY raised planter with a seating area for two.
+This was a DIY-raised planter built on a budget.
+Within this post, I’m going to share with you how I made this planter with an easy step-by-step guide.
+You can find all the materials from your local hardware or timber merchant and a basic set of tools which many of you will already have.
+This is a great idea for garden seating with the addition of a spacious planter.

 This raised garden bed with seating can be built within a weekend and will provide a place to grow flowers, vegetables, fruits or simple grasses and ferns.
 It also provides a place to sit, relax and enjoy your garden.
 If you’re not convinced a DIY planter seat project is right for you then you could consider a raised planter with seating kit.
 These kits are available in a number of different shapes and sizes and will take the hassle out of the majority of the project.

 We initially built our raised planter for extra space to grow fruits like strawberries.
 But we also wanted some additional seating in the garden where we could enjoy the evening sun.
 This spot was perfect.
 We use it almost every day in the warmer months.

 Table of Contents